 Good morning to one and all present here.
 It is rightly said that your speech only becomes well if your tongue says what your heart feels.
 So, here I am to talk about the current and worldwide ongoing issue and enlighten all of you with a speech on Corruption!

 In one aspect or the other, we all have come across the word ‘Corruption.’
 According to political ideology’s definition, ‘Corruption is a form of dishonesty or criminal offence undertaken by a person or organization entrusted with a position of authority, to acquire illicit benefit or abuse power for one’s private gain.’
 Seems lengthy and confusing, right?
 Most simply, corruption is dishonest behaviour practised by authorities such as managers or government officials.
-This is how people with power rules the world, thereby violating certain people’s rights and privileges.
+This is how people with power rule the world, thereby violating certain people’s rights and privileges.

 It is said that time changes everything.
-But here it is, this dishonest act and the unsatisfying term hasn’t changed for years on end.
+But here it is, this dishonest act and the unsatisfying term haven’t changed for years on end.
 It is still prevalent.
 The main reason for corruption in India is the link between bureaucrats, politicians, and criminals.

 Gone are the days when bribes were given when things are wrong.
 Presently, bribes receive to hide the right stuff.
-May it be a minor issue or a life-threatening one, younger child or an adult man, school-going boy to a working person everyone has seen and has fallen prey to corruption.
+May it be a minor issue or a life-threatening one, a younger child or an adult man, a school-going boy to a working person everyone has seen and has fallen prey to corruption.
 These days, even if a person isn’t qualified enough for a public sector job, he can quickly get it by spending money and giving bribes to higher officials.

 Well, what is a speech on corruption without some examples?
 So here are some things which you must have experienced at some point in your life.
 Have you ever applied for your or your child’s admission to a big reputed college?
 You can observe in a few of those colleges that if you aren’t eligible for admission, then a bribe is the door opener.
 Sounds pathetic right?
-But this is the sad truth of these days.
+But this is the sad truth these days.
 From getting admission to reputed colleges to being elected with numerous votes, everything unless more minor or more ways is induced with corruption.

 But the most significant and worst type of corruption is Political Corruption.
 In legal terms, Political corruption or Mal Politics uses powers by government officials or their network contacts for illegitimate private gain.
 This type is the most concerning one as it erodes the fundamental value of the law that governs and regulates society creating a massive mess in the country as a whole.

-Now you all might be thinking that this happens only in the well-established and sophisticated cities, but that’s not the case.
+Now you all might be thinking that this happens only in well-established and sophisticated cities, but that’s not the case.
 It occurs throughout India.
 Metropolitan cities, towns, and villages are all part of this evil game, and it is the common man who gets unnecessarily trapped in the dishonest strategies of this game.
 The heights of corruption have reached such an extent that strict law can also reduce but not abolish this corrupt mindset.

 Causes of Corruption

 Any speech on corruption can never be complete without looking at the causes of corruption.
 We often hear people saying, ‘Everything happens for a reason.
-This states that and Everything happening around us is driven by a strong desire or motivation behind it.
-In the same way, corruption also has some hidden cause behind it.
+This states that Everything happening around us is driven by a strong desire or motivation behind it.
+In the same way, corruption also has some hidden causes behind it.
 Enlisted are the causes of corruption: